cwyner/cwyner/README.md

 🔭 I’m currently working on Upcycle Build, a full-stack mobile application that aims to streamline the donation process of construction scrap to reuse centers, effectively diverting waste from the waste stream.

+🌱 I'm currently learning more about front-end processes like web development.

-🌱 I’m also improving upon my Spanish skills!
-My Duolingo streak is at 100 days and counting :)
+⚡ Fun fact: I’m also improving upon my Spanish skills.
+My Duolingo streak is at 100 days and counting!

 📫 How to reach me: